Questions to Ask

 For more information on what cataracts are and how they affect your eyes, click here.

-Some complications that can occur in rare cases include retinal detachment, glaucoma, and retention of the cataract.
-It is common to experience mild discomfort, watery eyes and grittiness in the days following your procedure, however, these tend to be mild and resolve within a few days to weeks.
+Potential complications of Cataract Surgery include retinal detachment, glaucoma, and retention of the cataract.
+Side effects can include mild discomfort, watery eyes, and grittiness in the eyes.
+In most cases, these symptoms resolve within a matter of weeks.

-It is estimated that over 90% of cataract patients will achieve a best-corrected visual acuity of 6/18 or better.
+Current results indicate that over 90% of patients will achieve a best-corrected visual acuity of 6/18 or better following treatment.

 For more information on what to expect after Cataract Surgery, click here.